Osaka's band scene has a heat all its own, different from Tokyo

 | Location | 1-6-15 Higashi-Shinsaibashi, Chuo Ward, Osaka |

 A serious live house in East Shinsaibashi.
-High-quality sound and lighting, hosting both indie and major artists.
-Also offers hall rentals for bands planning independent events.
+High-quality sound and lighting, hosting a wide range from indie to major label acts.
+Hall rental is also available for bands planning self-produced events.

 OSAKA MUSE